Learn About Radon

-Employers are required by the Management of Health and Safety Regulations at Work Act 1999, to assess risks from radon in workplaces in Affected Areas.
+Employers are required by the Management of Health and Safety Regulations at Work Act 1999, to assess risks from radon in workplaces.

 Breathing in radon is the second largest cause of lung cancer in the UK resulting in up to 2000 fatal cancers per year.
 However radon hazards are simple and cheap to measure and relatively easy to address if levels are high.
 Under UK regulations all employers must review the potential radon hazard in their premises.

 RPW Radon Wales offer a routine radon monitoring service for employers.
 This includes processing, a written report of the results and brief advice.
 Between two and ten monitors are usually sufficient for all but the largest premises.
 Measurements should normally be conducted over three months.